urbanspoon/ruby-style-guide/README.md

 * <a name="indent-when-to-case"></a>
   Indent `when` as deep as `case`.
 I know that many would disagree with this one, but it's the style established in both "The Ruby Programming Language" and "Programming Ruby".
-CHM: I can actually go either way on this one, but we should pick one.

 <sup>[[link](#indent-when-to-case)]</sup>